If Election Day Doesn’t Yield a Quick Answer, The Chaos To Come Could Be On a Spectrum

 We can expect at least some of these disputes to be litigated in the courts.
 Yes, plural: dozens of courts — including lower state courts, state supreme courts, federal courts, appellate courts, and the U.S. Supreme Court — could be in on the action.
 This process may be be politicized.
 In states where judges are elected, there’s a political element to deciding if that smudge is a vote and in federal courts, the question of who nominated the judges will be paramount.
 In the last three and half years, Trump has appointed, and he Republican-led Senate has confirmed, nearly a quarter of all active federal judges in the country.
 If the Senate confirms Trump nominee and conservative star Amy Coney Barrett to fill the seat of liberal icon Ruth Bader Ginsburg, a contest heading to the High Court could only create more chaos.

-Finally, before we get to this final, nightmare scenario, a warning: the following is not something that is likely to happen.
+Finally, before we get to this ultimate nightmare scenario, a warning: the following is not something that is likely to happen.
 It probably won’t.
 But it might.
 It could.
 And it’s only responsible to tell you that it could become a reality.
 I’ve given you enough time to bail on this next paragraph.
 Read at your own peril.

 This is a big one: the U.S.devolves into crisis.
 The election results are discounted, and the matter moves from the courts and into the streets, where there’s mass rioting and violence.
 The demonstrations that played out in 1965 and 1968, 1992 and 2014?
 They are nothing.
 This is when the finale of Christopher Nolan’s Dark Knight series becomes prophecy: streets packed with an uprising and violence.
 It’s a dark idea that could become reality.
 Instinct tells me America’s ideals guard against this dystopia, that voters will respect the will of their neighbors, and that our democratic institutions, however weakened, remain strong enough to prevail.
 Pink hats and MAGA caps are one thing but insurrection is another.
 This dismal year has given us few facts to argue this posture.
 Only optimism and instinct can help here.